 Anisotropic filtering 16x, Dreamcast textures (SADX Mod Loader + DC Conversion):

 Another issue with the PC/Steam/nextgen console ports is texture mirroring.
-Although the game engine supports mirroring natively, for some reason the developers decided to mirror some of the textures manually and adjust the model UVs to accommodate the change.
+Although the game engine supports mirroring natively, for some reason the developers decided to mirror some of the textures manually and adjust UVs on some models to accommodate the change.
 This wouldn’t have caused problems on its own, but the mirrored texture is often squeezed into the same resolution as the original unmirrored texture, which means the resolution of the final texture that is applied to the model is reduced.
 In addition, the mirroring in the PC version is usually done by flipping the texture horizontally or vertically, while it would’ve looked a lot better if the texture was rotated.
 Here’s an example illustrating both problems:

 Here’s another example of mirrored textures from Twinkle Park.
 Although the light texture’s horizontal resolution was increased (or the texture was just stretched), the trap door texture is quarter the size (half the resolution) of the original Dreamcast texture:

 It may be hard to discuss artistic changes in SADX because everyone’s aesthetic vision is different.
 Someone may prefer the more “realistic” look of the new textures introduced in SADX.
 Those who prefer the original Dreamcast look may think those new textures look lifeless and boring (in some cases they are literally the same textures but desaturated), but to each their own.
-However, when it comes to textures for levels that weren’t redesigned, the Dreamcast version has the highest quality textures, and each subsequent port has more and more problems coming from mindless recompression.
+However, when it comes to textures that weren’t redesigned, the Dreamcast version has the highest quality textures, and each subsequent port has more and more problems coming from mindless recompression.

 This is a pretty terrible situation because the Dreamcast version is now the least accessible release, while the inferior PC and nextgen console ports, which are the most accessible ways to play the game right now, have got the worst quality textures out of all versions of the game.
 Combined with broken lighting and a plethora of other problems in the ports, people who play them first without knowing what the Dreamcast version was like may get a wrong impression of the game.
 This could be part of the reason Sonic Adventure is no longer remembered as fondly as it used to be.
 The Steam and nextgen console ports in particular have done a lot of damage to the reputation of the Dreamcast classic.